danielcbit/apcctrl/doc/manual/manual.rst

 ==============================
 After you have verified
 that your UPS is working correctly, you will probably want to query the state of its health occasionally.
-The tools apcupsd gives you to do this include one command-line utility (apcaccess) and a GUI you can use through a Web browser.
+The tools apcctrl gives you to do this include one command-line utility (apcaccess) and a GUI you can use through a Web browser.
 You can also use apctest to tune some parameters of the UPS itself.